insign/dart_dpp/README.md

   final pubPublisher = DartPubPublish(git: false);

-  // Publish a new version with default message pubPublisher.run('1.2.0'); // default message: 'Update version number'
+  // Publish a new version with default message pubPublisher.run('1.2.1'); // default message: 'Update version number'

-  // Publish a new version with a changelog message pubPublisher.run('1.3.0', message: 'Added a new feature');
+  // Publish a new version with a changelog message pubPublisher.run('minor', message: 'Added a new feature');

   print('Package published!');
 }